-" The first island at which we arrived, after "The first island at which we arrived, after quitting Celebes, was Togolanda; but we were prevented from getting on shore by a strong land breeze, so were obliged to cast anchor close under mount Duwan," a fiercely burning volcano, the smoke of which affected my breath very much all night.
-The next morning, however, by means of a sca-breeze, we were extricated from our unplea-sant situation, and went on shore.
-The king of the island received me with much kindness, and informed me how severely some of his people hed informed me how severely some of his people had suffered in consequence of an eruption of the burn-ing mountain, by which a whole negery had been destroyed, together with the church.
-'But,' said he, 'we have erected a new church farther inland, and I rejoice that you are come to instruct my people.'
+"The first island at which we arrived. after quitting Celebes, was Togolanda; but we were prevented from getting on shore by a strong land breeze, so were obliged to cast anchor close under mount Duwan, a fiercely burning volcano, the smoke of which affected my breath very much all night.
+The next morning, however, by means of a sea-breeze, we were extricated from our unpleasant situation, and went on shore.
+The king of the island received me with much kindness, and informed me how severely some of his people had suffered in consequence of an eruption of the burning mountain, by which a whole negery had been destroyed, together with the church.
+'But,' said he, 'we have erected a new church farther inland. and I rejoice that you are come to instruct my people.'
 He invited me to take my breakfast with him, and in the mean time informed his people that there would be Divine service that morning.
 In a few hours a very numerous congregation was collected; the king also attended with the whole of his family; and I preached from John xii.
-32; 'I, if I be lifted up from the earth, will draw all men unto me.'
+32; ' I, if I be lifted up from the earth, will draw all men unto me.'
 I thought this text was calculated to move a heart of stone, as it exhibits the infinite love of God towards poor sinners, displayed on Calvary, as the means of drawing every soul to Christ, his dear Son; and I was much gratified by observing, that this large congregation of black people was very attentive to the things that were spoken.